Skip to content

 Prerequisites

-• You have a parallel plugin PR in one of the Kong source code repos.
+• You have a parallel plugin PR in one of the Kong source code repositories.

 • You plugin has description for every config parameter field in its Lua schema file.